-If you have a smartphone, you can learn with podcasts, short videos and songs.
-And let’s not forget – mobile apps.
+If you have a smartphone, you can learn French online with podcasts, short videos, and songs.
+And let’s not forget – mobile applications!

 But you might be thinking, which apps should you start with?
-Here is a list of the best apps to learn French.
+Here is a list of the best mobile apps to learn French efficiently.

 This is an innovative new app from Vidalingua.
 It provides students and travelers with the shortest path to becoming conversational in French.
 It’s earned a 4.9 user review average in the App Store so know it’s a quality app that you will enjoy.
 Learn French + skips the boring stuff and immerses you in real-life conversations you can use in the classroom or on a trip.
 Interactive exercises help you practice pronunciation and comprehension.
 Learn French + includes 101 lessons, 1190 phrases and 3536 exercises to help you become fluent in French.
 Start with lessons such as Greetings, Essentials and Questions to get a conversation started.
 Progress to helpful content such as Airports, Hotels and Directions.
 Make the most of your travels with lessons such as Museums, Movies and Making Friends.
 The French lessons are sure to keep you amused and engaged.

 You can tap on any phrase to hear pronounced.
 Settings allow you to control the speed and select an accent.
 The pronunciation exercise uses advanced speech recognition to determine if you are saying a phrase correctly.
 The word order and multiple choice exercises are fun and help with comprehension and retention.
 You can even set a notification to receive a word of the day or to remind you to maintain a streak of consecutive days using the app.
 The icing on the cake is a cute panda that helps you get started and provides encouragement to achieve your goals.
 If you want the fastest way to hold a conversation, Learn French + is the app for you.